-You can upload/download firmware to or from a TFTP server, or copy files to and from switch units in a stack.
+You can upload/download firmware to or from a TFTP server.
 By saving runtime code to a file on a TFTP server, that file can later be downloaded to the switch to restore operation.
 You can also set the switch to use new firmware without overwriting the previous version.
 You must specify the method of file transfer, along with the file type and file names as required.